righthalfplane/SdrGlut/README.md

 # SdrGlut

-SdrGlut V1.34 - SdrGlut - a little Clean Up. iqSDR has many bug fixes
+SdrGlut V1.34 - SdrGlut - a little Clean Up. iqSDR has many bug fixes.

 What is new ?